Marry Me Chicken Pasta: The Viral Recipe That Lives Up to the Hype

 Here’s what I learned: sun-dried tomatoes are what make this dish special.
 They’re concentrated, sweet, and tangy, and they add this complex flavor that you just can’t get from fresh tomatoes or tomato paste.

 According to the USDA FoodData Central, sun-dried tomatoes are packed with vitamins A and C, plus they contain lycopene, an antioxidant that’s great for heart health.
-But honestly, we eat them because they taste amazing.
+But honestly, we eat them because they taste wonderful.

 The Pasta Choice Matters